-GALLIA, PRINCESS (of Emilia-Stone), Bazz: Fanciful character of Bazz lore, Princess Gallia was the betrothed to the great Bazz hero, Darius Jones.
+GALLIA, PRINCESS (of Emilia-Stone, qv: Princess Galla), Bazz: Fanciful character of both Kanan and Bazz lore, Princess Gallia was born in the CWC of Torrvenveld Keep on Kana and was known as Princess Galla.
+Fleeing from a Reventor curse, she relocated to the newly terraformed world of Bazz where she became known as Princess Gallia of Emilia Stone.
+She was betrothed to the great Bazz hero, Darius Jones.
 Jilted at the altar, Princess Gallia was said to have refused to leave the altar until Jones returned to marry her.
 While she waited, she performed a miracle every day for several decades.

 GALLICONS: Religious order that began in 002122AX on Bazz.
 The religion centers on a large predatory creature called the Gallaian Torr, a giant, bear-like beast that roams the plains of Gallia, south of the Endax Sea.
 The Torr’s natural food stocks became depleted two centuries prior and the Torr was headed for certain extinction.
 Being beautiful creatures, the people of Gallia went on a crusade to save them through conservation and importing game animals to supplement the Torr’s diet.
 The Torr rejected the game, showing an eager taste only for human flesh, as it readily devoured any Gallian it could capture and kill.
 The Order of the Gallicons was formed shortly thereafter, dedicating themselves to the worship, care and feeding of the Torr.
 They began trucking in criminals, disreputables and other people from all over the League and Xaphan space not likely to be missed and fed them to the Torr.
 On those occasions when there are no other victims available, the Gallicons select one of their own and offer them up.